Equity for Aboriginal people in the legal system

 Recent progress

-Through 2 calls for proposals, Justice Canada received a total of 113 applications, of which the Department has signed 27 funding agreements for projects to Revitalize Indigenous Laws and Legal Traditions, representing a total funding investment of over $10.6 million over 5 years, ending on March 31, 2024.
-This funding has been helping First Nations, Inuit and Métis to respond effectively to the changing conditions affecting Canadian justice policy by supporting the revitalization of Indigenous law in all regions of Canada.
+From the Budget 2019 call for proposals, Justice Canada received a total of 113 applications.
+The department then signed 27 funding agreements for projects to revitalize Indigenous laws and legal traditions, representing a total funding investment of over $10.6 million over five years, which ended on March 31, 2024.
+This funding supported First Nations, Inuit and Métis communities across Canada to implement Indigenous law revitalization projects.

-These projects are intended to foster positive impacts for Indigenous communities and provide support to renew legal relationships with Indigenous peoples in Canada.
+These projects aimed to foster positive impacts for Indigenous communities and provided support to renew legal relationships with Indigenous peoples in Canada.

-Indigenous peoples from coast-to-coast-to-coast have unique cultures and traditions.
-The revitalization of Indigenous legal systems is key in advancing reconciliation and supporting self-determination.
-These projects are being led by or delivered in partnership with Indigenous organizations and support the development, use and understanding of Indigenous laws and access to justice.
+Indigenous peoples from coast to coast to coast have unique cultures and traditions.
+Revitalizing Indigenous legal systems is key to advancing reconciliation and supporting self-determination.
+These projects were being led by or delivered in partnership with Indigenous organizations and supported the development, use and understanding of Indigenous laws and access to justice.

-Among other initiatives that aim to revitalize of Indigenous laws across Canada, on August 17, 2022, funding was announced to support the University of Ottawa’s Visual Laboratory on Indigenous Legal Orders of the Indigenous Law Certificate Program.
-Justice Canada is providing $596,565 over 3 years to the University of Ottawa through the Justice Partnership and Innovation Program.
-The program builds on Indigenous knowledge and languages and will be offered entirely in French.
+Among other initiatives that aim to revitalize of Indigenous laws across Canada, on August 17, 2022, funding was announced to support the University of Ottawa's Visual Laboratory on Indigenous Legal Orders of the Indigenous Law Certificate Program.
+Justice Canada is providing the university $596,565 over 3 years through the Justice Partnership and Innovation Program.
+The certificate program builds on Indigenous knowledge and languages and will be offered entirely in French.
 It was designed and developed exclusively for Indigenous students.

 Throughout the project, the University of Victoria has maintained an ongoing relationship with leaders in the local First Nations.
 Site tours and engagement sessions with Indigenous community members have been facilitated to ensure opportunities for input and feedback to help shape the project.
-Engagement will continue as construction begins.
+Engagement will continue throughout the construction phase.

 Next steps